mshuecodev/authentication-firebase/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+DEMO CHECK [https://mshuecodev.github.io/authentication-firebase/] Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 # ESSENTIAL FEATURES